 How We Feel About Being in Large Groups

 Crowded (KEVIN CASE)

-The study found that people in general were less happy in areas of greater population density.
-The report’s authors see this is as support for the savanna theory because we would naturally feel uneasy in larger groups if — as evidence they cite suggests — our brains evolved for functioning in groups of about 150 people:
+The study found that people, in general, were less happy in areas of greater population density.
+The report’s authors see this as support for the savanna theory because we would naturally feel uneasy in larger groups if — as evidence they cite suggests — our brains evolved for functioning in groups of about 150 people: